KingTempest07/StatHub/README.md

 # StatHub
-A simple yet customizable stat system plugin for Godot 4 made in C#!
+A simple yet customizable stat system plugin for Godot 4 made in C# and fully compatible with GDScript!

-Repository is a WIP, but will be finalized somewhat soon!
+For the full documentation, visit the wiki [here](https://www.notion.so/143dbed22dbf800db7a9fbed72f0bf2c?v=143dbed22dbf81df876d000c3379db2f&pvs=4)!